siderolabs/bldr/README.md

   TOOLCHAIN_IMAGE: docker.io/autonomy/toolchain:0714f82
 ```

-First line of the file should always be shebang which is picked up by
+First line of the file should always be magic comment which is picked up by
 dockerfile frontend of buildkit and redirects build to the `bldr` frontend.
 Version tag should match version of the `bldr` you want to use.